MariusLien/FileStorageServer/README.md

 # File storage server
-This is a project i made when i questioned myself how applications like Facebook and Instagram store all the images.
+This is a project I made when I questioned myself how applications like Facebook and Instagram store all the images.
 Because they can't store all the images on 1 server, so how do they handle all the files?.
 My solution works by running this server application on all the servers that is going to store the files.
-Then i have a database that contains information about each file and where they can be retrieved.
+Then i have a database that contains information about each file and which server it can be retrieved.

 ## The protocol